schoeru/My_own_slides/README.md

 # My_own_slides
-Testing slides to et familiar with gitHub
+Testing slides to get familiar with gitHub